NairSiddharth/Bullpen/_posts/2025-12-09-lynchpin-rockets.md

 categories:
     - basketball
 image: /assets/images/rockets-lynchpin.png
-excerpt: The Rockets are an up&coming contender in the Western Conference.
+excerpt: The Rockets are an up-and-coming contender in the Western Conference.
 Who's the reason behind it?
 layout: post
 description: Analyzing Şengün, Thompson, and Durant to determine the Houston Rockets’ true lynchpin in offense and defense this season.
 ---